Alternative Surgical Sterilization

 No perfect study examining the removal of the sex organs’ effects on all breeds, all medical conditions, and all unwanted behaviors can be performed.
 Thus, no single sterilization recommendation can fit every dog and owner.
 The decision to traditionally sterilize, alternatively sterilize, age to perform such procedures, or leave intact rests on a foundation of science, dogma, and culture.

 - When breeders require sterilization in their puppy contract, yet dog owners still want the benefit of sex hormones.

 - When performance and show dogs will not be used for breeding.

 - For dog breeds that are prone to diseases and conditions that may occur more often when sex hormones are removed.
-Studies have been performed on breeds such as Golden Retrievers, Labrador Retrievers, Rottweilers, and Vizslas examining various disease and behavior developments.
-Results indicate that the health benefits of keeping sex hormones may outweigh the health risks of removing them.
+Studies have been performed on breeds such as Golden Retrievers, Labrador Retrievers, Rottweilers, German Shepherd Dogs, and Vizslas examining various disease and behavior developments.
+Results indicate that the health and behavioral benefits of keeping sex hormones may outweigh the health risks of removing them.
 There is enough genetic breed variation that the studies’ results should not by applied to all other breeds.
 One should not assume that the presence of sex hormones will outweigh the benefits of traditional ovariohysterectomy or neuter for all breeds.